 THE DARK SIDE OF PROSCIUTTO DI PARMA

 Released June 6, 2023 - LCA obtained undercover footage of Italian pig farms, located in north-central Italy.
-The footage, from early 2023, shows horrendous conditions and animal neglect at three separate pig farms authorized to breed and supply Parma Ham for the producers of Prosciutto di Parma.
+The footage, from early 2023, shows horrendous conditions and animal neglect at three separate pig farms authorized to breed and supply pigs for the producers of Prosciutto di Parma.
 Prosciutto di Parma has long been celebrated as the gold standard and is known for its superior aged, cured ham.
 But behind the scenes lies a hidden reality of animal abuse and unsanitary practices.
 READ THE PRESS RELEASE.

 WATCH & SHARE THE LCA INVESTIGATION VIDEO